Introduction –

 After landing, we set the cones around the aircraft, called the refuelling operator SLCA, and were told we were in a queue.
 This drew the attention of the AENA workers who had marshalled us onto the stand; he was more interested in our handler, so I informed him it was Iberia, and they would take us to the commercial terminal once I called them.

 When the AENA person returned, I politely asked him if he could chase the refueller.
 He honoured the request but then advised me to get a proper handler next time because Iberia isn’t very good.
 I immediately responded, “Well, that’s interesting you say that, but I haven’t even told them I’ve arrived yet.”
-Anyway, I understood what he was saying, but it’s likely that he was being honest while also wanting me off the ramp.
+Anyway, I understood what he was saying, but he was likely being honest while also wanting me off the ramp.

-II have to supervise refuelling, therefore paying hundreds of pounds for someone to do it for me would surely be against protocol.
+I have to supervise refuelling, therefore paying hundreds of pounds for someone to do it for me would surely be against protocol.
 The ramp was hot, it was peak heating, and there was this one Jet A1 bowser moving around the GA ramp, but I wasn’t too concerned.
-Within an hour of landing, the Jet Fuel bowser emerged, he accepted my Air BP card, and after some glances at the size of the aeroplane, queried is it Jet A1 or Avgas.
+Within an hour of landing, the Jet Fuel bowser emerged, he accepted my Air BP card, and after some glances at the size of the aeroplane, queried is it was Jet A1 or Avgas.

 He knew I was serious when I said we were raising JetA1, and after 5 minutes, he had split a significant bit all over the place, perhaps not knowing that putting pressure into a very small tank was a bad idea.